MirandaAGab/mirandagab/README.md

 # mirandagab
-My studies in R and Python, related to statistics
+My studies in R and Python, related to statistics and machine learning